Charge qubits in the USC regime for quantum state transfer: Incoherent coupler for quantum state transfer

+Let us now explore the performance of this system as a mediator for incoherent quantum state transfer when it operates in the perturbative USC (pUSC) regime and beyond \cite{Rossatto2017}.
+The protocol starts by selecting the first energy transition of the transmons on resonance with a forbidden energy transition of the mediator quadrature $X=a+a^{\dag}$.
+Fig.~\ref{spectrum}{(b)} shows the transition matrix elements of the operator $X_{pq}$ as a function of $\Tilde{g}/\omega_{r}$ for the ground and first excited state, respectively.
+Here, we will focus on the transition matrix elements for three values of the coupling strength corresponding to the pUSC ($\Tilde{g}/\omega_{r}=0.3$), npUSC ($\Tilde{g}/\omega_{r}=0.5$) and DSC regime ($\Tilde{g}/\omega_{r}=1$), respectively.
+The forbidden energy transition corresponds to the $\ket{\psi_{0}}\leftrightarrow\ket{\psi_{3}}$ at $\Tilde{g}/\omega_{r}=0.3$, whereas for the npUSC and DSC regimes the forbidden transition is the $\ket{\psi_{0}}\leftrightarrow\ket{\psi_{2}}$.

-Let us study now the robustness of the QST protocol under loss mechanisms, including energy relaxation and depolarizing channels.
+We calculate the system dynamics considering losses mechanism, including energy relaxation and depolarizing channels.
 In the USC/DSC regime, the weak-coupling master equation formalism used in earlier quantum optics is not valid, because the dissipative dynamics strongly depends on the interaction between the subsystems.
 The corrected method~\cite{Beaudoin2011} requires to write the system-environment Hamiltonian in a diagonal basis for the USC/DSC system, leading to two principal physical consequences.
 Firstly, the decay rates depend on the energy transition of each level.
 Secondly, the coupling operator $\sigma^{z}$ is not diagonal in the dressed basis.
 Therefore, the depolarizing channel has an additional component producing energy relaxation on the system.
 We encompass all these effects into the following master equation in the Lindblad form~\cite{Beaudoin2011, Settineri2018, Kryszewski2008} (see Appendix~\ref{appendixD} for more details)

 where the Hamiltonian $H$ is given by Eq. (\ref{eqH}), $\sigma_{jk}=\ket{\psi_j}\bra{\psi_k}$ corresponds to an operator acting on the USC system, $\mathcal{D}[\mathcal{O}]\rho=1/2(2\mathcal{O}\rho \mathcal{O}^\dagger-\rho \mathcal{O}^\dagger \mathcal{O}-\mathcal{O}^\dagger \mathcal{O}\rho)$ is the dissipator, and $\tau^x_m$, $\tau^z_m$ correspond to the noise channels of the $m$-th transmon, which dissipates with ratio $\gamma_m$, and loses coherence at rate $\gamma_{\phi_m}$, respectively.
 Moreover, $\Gamma^{jk}_{\uparrow{\rm{eff}}}$, and $\Gamma^{jk}_{\downarrow{\rm{eff}}}$ correspond to the dressed heating and decay rates in the mediator, given by